LucasDelfino92/morrowindsharp/miscellaneous.md

 ## CLEANING NOTES

 **Creeper the drummer.esp** is dirty and requires cleaning.
 - Clean with TESTool and tes3cmd.

+**settledjiub.ESP** is dirty and requires cleaning.
+- Clean with TESTool and tes3cmd.

 ## CONFLICT NOTES